Mohsin Hamid: Early life and education

-Born to family of Punjabi and Kashmiri descent, Hamid spent part of his childhood in the United States, where he stayed from the age of 3 to 9 while his father, a university professor, was enrolled in a PhD program at Stanford University.
+Born to a family of Punjabi and Kashmiri descent, Hamid spent part of his childhood in the United States, where he stayed from the age of 3 to 9 while his father, now a university professor, was enrolled in a PhD program at Stanford University.
 He then moved with his family back to Lahore, Pakistan, and attended the Lahore American School.

 At the age of 18, Hamid returned to the United States to continue his education.
-He graduated summa cum laude with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1993 after completing an 127-page-long senior thesis, titled "Sustainable Power: Integrated Resource Planning in Pakistan", under the supervision of Robert H. Williams.
+He graduated summa cum laude with an A.B. from the Princeton School of Public and International Affairs in 1993 after completing a 127-page senior thesis, titled "Sustainable Power: Integrated Resource Planning in Pakistan", under the supervision of Robert H. Williams.
 While he was a student at Princeton, Hamid studied under Joyce Carol Oates and Toni Morrison.
 Hamid wrote the first draft of his first novel for a fiction workshop taught by Morrison.
 He returned to Pakistan after college to continue working on it.

 Hamid then attended Harvard Law School, graduating in 1997.
 Finding corporate law boring, he repaid his student loans by working for several years as a management consultant at McKinsey & Company in New York City.
 He was allowed to take three months off each year to write, and he used this time to complete his first novel Moth Smoke.